Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 Accordingly, to this net hashrate increase and nicehash rate doubling, it appears the entity successfully created large REORGs.
 In these REORGs, we could have seen the same entity double-spending one transaction at each REORG, we could possibly assume from that activity an attempt to realize a double-spend attack on exchange.

-As results of this network activity, Grin nodes monitored by [Grinnode.live](https://grinnode.live/) reported REORGs:
+As results of this network activity, Grin-Nodes by [Grinnode.live](https://grinnode.live/) reported REORGs.
+These Grin-Nodes are part of the "Reorg Monitoring-System" run by [Grinnode.live Infrastructure ](https://github.com/MCM-Mike/grinnode.live#infrastructure-grinnodelive) :

 ##### 1st REORG